boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    5QI applies to the RAN domain, it is not visible to the provider network.
-Therefore, if 5QI-aware treatment is desired in the provider network as well, 5G network functions might set DSCP with a value representing 5QI so that differentiated treatment can implemented in the provider network as well.
+Therefore, if 5QI-aware treatment is desired in the provider network as well, 5G network functions might set DSCP with a value representing 5QI so that differentiated treatment can be implemented in the provider network as well.
 Based on these DSCP values, at SDP of each provider network segment used to construct transport for given 5G slice, very granular QoS enforcement might be implemented.